 New from Aspire, the curvy and colourful Nautilus 2 tank.
 The latest mouth to lung tank in the Nautilus range.
 The Nautilus to uses a 1.9Ohm BVC coil, coupled with the bottom airflow adjuster, helping you to find tune your vaping needs.
-Shorter chimney minimises airflow travel and provides a better flavour experience, bringing the best out of your premium e-juice.
+Shorter chimney minimises airflow travel and provides a better flavour experience, bringing the best out of your favourite e-liquid.
 Also being able to use coils from other Aspire Nautilus tanks further enhances your ability to customise your vaping experience.

 The Nautilus 2 is basically a very good 2ml, sub Ohm, top filling, mouth to lung tank and is fully TPD compliant.